2025-05-30

 An act of revenge by an unsatisfied patient is the starting point for an ever darker series of events.
 An all too ambitious, reckless plastic surgeon goes to work, to fix the damage that has been done, and he needs... female skin!

-Jess Franco has made a good amount of very-low-budget films - but this isn't one of them, it's maybe his highest-budget production.
+Jess Franco has made a good amount of very-low-budget films - but this isn't one of them, it's among his highest-budget productions.
 A round of good actors, some of which are well known far beyond exploitation cinema, a couple more different settings than usual in his movies, some actual dialogue, proper editing - yes, this is perfectly watchable if you like a nasty mad-scientist shocker.

 It's reasonably exciting and suspenseful, albeit more due to the visible events than subtle writing or delicate timing, as seen in an Alfred Hitchcock movie.
-A couple of surprisingly strong and well made gore scenes will make you react - some of these will probably stick in your head for a while.
-(The eyes!)
-It's got some sexy sleaze, but it certainly doesn't max out, and there isn't an excessive amount of crotch shots, so in that regard "Faceless" is also a little (I said a little!) more accessible than expected.
+The sleaze doesn't max out, and there isn't an excessive amount of crotch shots, so in that regard "Faceless" is a little (I said a little!) more accessible than expected.

 Overall, it's clearly a Jess Franco movie, meaning you don't win an Academy Award with this kind of stuff.
 It's got a respectable, above average production value, compared to similar works, but it's still low-cost exploitation cinema, pulp fiction for adults.